w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

-* ascertain the required alternatives to multimedia content, including description, captions, transcript, and sign language,based on:
+* determine the required alternatives to multimedia content, including transcripts, description, captions, and sign language, based on:
   * multimedia formats (such as audio and video)
   * multimedia types (such as recorded and prerecorded)
   * user needs (including with and without disabilities)
-* plan for the inclusion of the following when creating new audio and video content:
+* explain the following best practices for audio and video content:
-  * sufficient contrast ratio for text in the video to enhance readability of the text
+  * use clear audio, language, and speech to help users understand the content
-  * audio with as low background as possible to help distinguish foreground from background audio
+  * ensure sufficient contrast ratio for video text to enhance text readability
-  * clear audio, language, and speech to help users better understand the content
+  * provide audio with as low background as possible to help distinguish foreground from background sounds
-  * speaker visibility (including for lip reading and sign language interpretation)
+  * consider speaker visibility (including for lip reading and sign language interpretation)
-* create video content that does not flash more than three times in any one second
+* ensure video content that does not flash more than three times in any one second
 * provide rationale for not including one or more alternatives to multimedia content

 #### Teaching Ideas for Topic